 Plumbing – what you need

-To measure the water depth you will need a buoyant float and a plummet.
+To plumb the depth and measure the water depth, you will need a buoyant float and a plummet.

 Fix the float about a yard up the line with a split shot or float stop on either side.
 Do not add any other split shot to the line while plumbing.
 Pass the hook through the loop in the top of the plummet and press the hook point into the cork base.